Latios96/cato/README.md

 ```

 ## Architecture

 ![](docs/cato-system-diagramm.svg)

 - Cato client: local test execution, reporting to server
 - Cato server: Rest API
 - Cato Worker: offloaded Image Processing
-- Cato Beat: schedule recuring tasks
+- Cato Beat: schedule recurring tasks

 ## Design decisions

+- Client / server architecture
+  alternative: locally created html reports or something similar
+  Reasons:
+- distributed test execution
+- central instance, possible to collect information over multiple runs
+- use in CI: view results as they are produced

 - why only `run command` tests
-  - ws intended for rendering tests, most renderers have cli interface, spawning a new process for each test is small cost, since rendering task is expected to take longer
+    - ws intended for rendering tests, most renderers have cli interface, spawning a new process for each test is small
+      cost, since rendering task is expected to take longer
 - why Gradle
     - fully automated build, just execute build task to
         - install Python deps
         - install Typescript deps
         - run Python Unittests
         - run Typescript Unittests
         - build React app
         - run integration tests
         - build different python wheels for client and server
     - task dependencies
     - cached and multithreaded execution
 - Why FastApi?
     - originally flask, but main development on windows
 - why rely on external scheduler like Deadline?
-  - it's a complicated task (distribute load over multiple machines, restart failed tasks, ignore failing machines, run certain things only on one OS etc. ) Deadline was chosen because I had many experience with running Deadline and developing for it.
+    - it's a complicated task (distribute load over multiple machines, restart failed tasks, ignore failing machines,
+      run certain things only on one OS etc. ) Deadline was chosen because I had many experience with running Deadline
+      and developing for it.
 Can be extended for example to use OpenCue
-- why compare images on server (easier client, server side implementation needed anyway for editing reference images in Browser)
+- why compare images on server (easier client, server side implementation needed anyway for editing reference images in
+  Browser)
-- why deduplicating file storage (images are often the same for multiple runs, reference images are always the same if not updated, output images are always the same if they don't involve noise.
-Save storage space and don't duplicate them).
-Howevr, current implementation has the issue, that it requires to run on a single machine, so it's currently not possible to run cato_server/cato_worker on different/multiple machines, which is a scaling/availability issue
+- why deduplicating file storage (images are often the same for multiple runs, reference images are always the same if
+  not updated, output images are always the same if they don't involve noise.
+Save storage space and don't duplicate
+  them).
+Howevr, current implementation has the issue, that it requires to run on a single machine, so it's currently
+  not possible to run cato_server/cato_worker on different/multiple machines, which is a scaling/availability issue
 - task queue for image processing: can be very slow
-- Login using Keycloak / OIDC: Implementing a Login / user managment can be very hard and since it's critical for application security, this is also not a good idea.
-Keycloak is easy to integrate and advanced login features like two factor authentication etc. just need to be configured and don't need to be implemented
+- Login using Keycloak / OIDC: Implementing a Login / user managment can be very hard and since it's critical for
+  application security, this is also not a good idea.
+Keycloak is easy to integrate and advanced login features like two
+  factor authentication etc. just need to be configured and don't need to be implemented